Use case

 ONECARD is influenced by live reward and fulfilment environments where value has to move quickly without losing oversight.
 That is why the page treats reward delivery as an operating system question, not just a voucher feature list.

-Read the nearest proof or move sideways.
+Read the nearest proof or check the neighbouring fit.

-Start with the nearest operational evidence.
-If the pressure belongs to a neighbouring route, move sideways before you commit to the wrong product page or brief.
+Start with the nearest operational proof.
+If the pressure actually belongs with a neighbouring product, move sideways before you open the wrong page or brief.

-Questions buyers ask before choosing Digital reward delivery platform.
+Questions buyers ask before they commit.

 Is ONECARD just a digital voucher?